bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 But rather than using any Terminal, I'd recommend using a good IDE.
 In fact, I recommend using a specific IDE — [VS Code](https://code.visualstudio.com/) with [Microsoft's official PowerShell plugin](https://github.com/PowerShell/vscode-powershell).

+**BART: explain why (after following the install instructions for pwsh) VSC will fail to find PowerShell and claim it's not installed.**

 To help your IDE, and perhaps your AI helper, I suggest adding a `Requires` comment to the very top of all your scripts to explicitly mark the version of PowerShell your scripts assume.
 In January 2025 I am adding the following as the very first line in all my scripts:

 ```